niroula-kushal/website/docs/index.md

       link: /about
 features:
   - title: Full Stack Development
-    details: Experienced in both frontend and backend development using modern technologies
+    details: A decade long Experienc in both frontend and backend development using modern technologies
   - title: Problem Solving
     details: Strong analytical and problem-solving skills with a focus on efficient solutions
   - title: Team Collaboration